abiodun-michael/lendsqr-fe-test/README.md

 ## Reason for Stack:

-The instruction manual for the role specifically mentioned that React, TypeScript and SCSS be used.
-However, React have gone through many improvement and they now recommened NextJS as a go-to framework ontop of their amazing library for ease of development, routing, enforcement of styles, SEO and SSR.
+The instruction manual for the role specifically mentioned that React, TypeScript, and SCSS be used.
+However, React has gone through many improvements and they now recommended NextJS as a go-to framework on top of their amazing library for ease of development, routing, enforcement of styles, SEO, and SSR.
 I used the latest version of both React and NextJs while adhering to best practices.

-Refer to React's recomendation manual using the following link: https://react.dev/learn/start-a-new-react-project
+Refer to React's recommendation manual using the following link: https://react.dev/learn/start-a-new-react-project